joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/27/us/politics/troy-jackson-maine-senate-democrats.html

 **Chinese Start-Up Moonshot Details New A.I.
 Model**\
-`Moonshot said some users will have to get licenses to access its Kimi K3 model as the company threads a needle between sharing and profiting from its technology’s popularity.`\
+`Moonshot said some users would have to get licenses to use its Kimi K3 model as the company threads a needle between sharing and profiting from its technology’s popularity.`\
 https://www.nytimes.com/2026/07/27/business/moonshot-kimi-k3-china-ai.html

 **India’s ‘Cockroach’ Moment**\